 However, if he meant beer-soaked gallows-humour following another crushing defeat, then this season must have offered warm fuzzy feelings for The Hitman and others of a certain age.
 You know what they say: ‘Nostalgia is a cure for the pain of the present.’
 I suffer from this too.
 Like most, I wish we still had Lakey.

-I live in South Korea these days, and despite recent triumphs, it’s often been painful to watch New City in Pep’s first season except from behind the sofa or through trembling fingers: That defence!
+I live in South Korea these days, and despite recent triumphs, it was often been painful to watch New City in Pep’s first season except from behind the sofa or through trembling fingers: That defence!

-I have often muted the sound, minimised the screen and switched to minute-by-minute text.
+I often muted the sound, minimised the screen and switched to minute-by-minute text.
 I feel I have earned the right to do so after over 30 years of suffering since our doomed 1981 cup run.
 I resorted to Ceefax back then too.
 (Google Ceefax, kids.)

 After a bright start, the ship ran aground, and many questioned why crew members like Joe Hart and Samir Nasri were jettisoned.
 We all have theories.
 If you have the stomach to endure another theory, feel free to read on.
 I have two words: unrealistic expectations.

 We really should’ve known better than to heed any press blurb of City as contenders last season.
 It was never happening.
 After Manuel Pellegrini, Pep was always going to take the advice of another Quinn, Homeland’s assassin Peter Quinn:

 The Catalonian has demanded a system reboot that could only be 30% achieved in the first season.
 The mental software takes time to download, and at least two summer transfer windows were needed to replace the outdated hardware.